-CADA-ON collaborates with many other organizations and increasingly functions as part of a community of practice and agent for change within networks.
-Our relationships include sharing our membership of individual artists through joint membership with Canadian Dance Assembly and acting for Status of the Artists issues within the Coalition of Provincial Arts Service Organizations (PASO Coalition).
+CADA/East collaborates with many other organizations, and strives to be part of a community of practice and an agent for change within networks.
+Our relationships include joint membership for our network of working artists with the Canadian Dance Assembly and acting on Status of the Artists issues within the Coalition of Provincial Arts Service Organizations (PASO Coalition).

 1.2.
 What is the PSD?

-This is a best practices guide intended to promote and support professional standards and conditions of work in dance.
-It provides basic guidelines intended for the members of CADA-ON in negotiating work agreements - others are welcome to use it.
-PSD provides suggested minimum standards regarding hours of work, fee standards and working conditions and outlines rights and responsibilities in work agreements.
+This is a best-practices guide intended to promote and support professional standards and conditions of work in dance.
+It provides basic guidelines intended for the members of CADA/East in negotiating work agreements - everyone is welcome to use it.
+The PSD provides suggested minimum standards regarding hours of work, fee standards and working conditions and outlines rights and responsibilities in work agreements.

 1.3.
 Why should I use the PSD?

 The PSD can help you develop contracts for working in dance.
 It can help you determine when a work environment is acceptable or unacceptable.
-It is a standard that you can use as an authoritative source respected in the dance community - this can transform a stalemate situation of opinion and “he said/she said”.
+It is a standard that you can use as an authoritative source respected in the dance community - this can transform a stalemate situation of opinion.
 Instead of personal opinion, you can refer to accepted standards and gain a clear negotiation tool.

 Your use of the PSD contributes to the health of the dance field.
 Every time one person takes care and attention for artists’ working conditions and payment, it positively impacts the field.